 The STATCOM (STATic synchronous COMpensator) is a shunt connected voltage source converter using self-commutating device and can be effectively used for reactive power control.
 Its principle of operation is similar to that of a synchronous condenser.
 This paper describes the modeling of STATCOM along with design of current controller and voltage controller.
-The design of controllers for the converters can be realized in frequency response method.
-The transfer function of the STATCOM is a first order system and hence root locus and bode plot are plotted to get the parameters of the PI controller.
-The frequency response approach is adopted and simulated waveforms are presented.
+The design of controllers for the converters can be realized in two ways.
+The first method is a non-linear realization, which results in simple control rules with faster dynamics.
+The second method is a linear method, which requires system modeling.
+The second approach is adopted and simulated waveforms are presented.